 TVEI is altogether a different concept from the schemes previously produced by the MSC.
-It is intended to provide "full-time general, technical and vocational education including work experience" 73.
-Underlying the Government's sponsorship of the initiative, which came as a complete surprise 74 to the educational establishment, including the Department of Education and Science (DES), was a belief that strengthening technical and vocational education in schools would improve the education systems contribution to industry by providing a workforce with more relevant skills and improve the employability of young people.
+It is intended to provide "full-time general, technical and vocational education including work experience"73.
+Underlying the Government's sponsorship of the initiative, which came as a complete surprise74 to the educational establishment, including the Department of Education and Science (DES), was a belief that strengthening technical and vocational education in schools would improve the education systems contribution to industry by providing a workforce with more relevant skills and improve the employability of young people.

-A rather grander aim of TVEI may be to transform the negative social attitudes towards technology, industry and commerce that many have held are at the root of Britain's industrial decline and believe are reproduced in the educational system.
-75. Again critical comparisons have been made with other countries which give higher status to
+A rather grander aim of TVEI may be to transform the negative social attitudes towards technology, industry and commerce that many have held are at the root of Britain's industrial decline and believe are reproduced in the educational system.75.
+Again critical comparisons have been made with other countries which give higher status to a.
+Britain has a two culture system based on the distinction between arts and science, whereas continental society distinguishes a third culture in Technik (or the art of making things).

 'practical capability' based, in the case of Germany, on the concept of Technik.
-This argument was presented by the Department of Industry (DI) during the Great Debate: 76
+This argument was presented by the Department of Industry (DI) during the Great Debate:76 b.
+Partly because of the lack of a separate technical culture in Britain, pure science has a higher status than applied science and academic work a higher status than vocational.